 What is the Student Loan Grace Period?

 Although it seems like you aren’t paying any money during the grace period, the reality is that you probably are.
 Even though you’re not making payments, your interest is still accruing on most loans.
-Consequently, each month you’re not paying the interest, it is compounding.
-With each month that you’re not making payments, your debt is growing.
+In other words, your debt is growing.

 Special Grace Period Rules